 Don't miss the opportunity to visit the Mescalero Apache Cultural Center and Museum during your visit.
 The museum of the Apache people offers vivid pictures of the Mescalero, Chiricahua, and Lipan Apache People.
 You will see ancient stone Apache Tools, Weapons, Clothing, and a great collection of beautiful baskets.

-The Mescalero Apache Tribe holds elections for the office of president every two years.
+The Mescalero Apache Tribe holds elections for the office of the president every two years.
 The eight Tribal Council members also are elected for two years.
-Election for the Council is held every year, when one half of the members are up for reelection.
+An election for the Council is held every year when one-half of the members are up for reelection.
 The current President of the Mescalero Tribe is Danny H. Breuninger Sr., who took office in January 2014.